-3.2.2.
-Spada Lake Tract Treatment and Monitoring
+3.2.2 Spada Lake Tract Treatment and Monitoring

-Weed species most commonly found along roads on the Spada Lake Tract were Canada thistle and oxeye daisy.
+Weed species most commonly found along roads on the Spada Lake Tract were hawkweed, oxeye daisy, and creeping thistle.
 Culmback Dam had significant infestations of hawkweed and smaller patches of Scotch broom.
 Within the Spada Lake Reservoir Watershed, which supplies most of Snohomish County with drinking water, the City of Everett has requested that herbicides derived from inorganic compounds not be used.
 Naturally derived, high-strength acids have proven to be successful in treating weeds and have been approved by the City for use within the watershed.
 Many of the treated plants display top-kill or reduced vigor quickly and for a considerable length of time after treatment, but multiple applications are typically required.
 Plants were treated as early in the growing season as practicable and were re-treated as needed and as allowed by weather conditions.
 Seed production was prevented in nearly all cases, as required by State and County regulations.

-3.2.3.
-Williamson Creek Tract Treatment and Monitoring
+3.2.3 Williamson Creek Tract Treatment and Monitoring

-Hawkweed, reed canary grass, and Canada thistle have been found on the Williamson Creek Tract during previous field visits.
+Hawkweed, reed canary grass, and creeping thistle have been found on the Williamson Creek Tract during previous field visits.
 The abandoned road has become largely overgrown with alder saplings, and as a result, these infestations do not appear to be extending their range, and in fact should begin shrinking as a result of limited sunlight and nutrients.
 Based on this and the difficulty of accessing this now roadless area, other sites have received higher priority for treatment.
-The area was visually assessed while performing snag/gap creation activities.
+The area is visually assessed while performing snag/gap creation activities.

-3.2.4.
-Project Facility Lands Treatment and Monitoring
+3.2.4 Project Facility Lands Treatment and Monitoring

 The pipeline ROW was visited multiple times during the growing season to locate and treat invasive species.
-Typical weeds found here include hawkweed, Scotch broom, Canada thistle and tansy ragwort.
+Typical weeds found here include hawkweed, butterfly bush, oxeye daisy, and tansy ragwort.

-Noxious weeds on the transmission line ROW were also sprayed several times during the growing season, with the primary species found here being English holly, Bull and Canada thistle, and blackberry species.
+Noxious weeds on the transmission line ROW were also sprayed several times during the growing season, with the primary species found here being common holly, Bull and creeping thistle, and blackberry species.

-3.2.5.
-Annual Review of Noxious Weed List
+3.2.5 Annual Review of Noxious Weed List

-Snohomish PUD reviewed the State and County's annual updated weed list for 2023.
-No changes were made that impacted weed control on Project lands.
+Snohomish PUD reviewed the State and County's annual updated weed list for 2025.
+No changes were made that impacted which species receive weed control on Project lands.
+However, several changes in nomenclature and designations have been made since NWMP creation which are reflected in the updated target species table below.
+All target species listed in the NWMP continue to be treated, regardless of their current designation status.